NFL Week 9 Picks

 Cardinals release Snyder, sign 16 free agents

-Snyder, who started 14 games NFL Betting Lines last season, became expendable after the Cardinals used the No. 7 overall pick to take North Carolina guard Jonathan Cooper and a fourth-round pick on James Madison's Earl Watford.
+Snyder, who started 14 games Bicimotos last season, became expendable after the Cardinals used the No. 7 overall pick to take North Carolina guard Jonathan Cooper and a fourth-round pick on James Madison's Earl Watford.

 Snyder signed as a free agent before the 2012 season.

 Arizona also released guard Jeremiah Warren, who signed as a free agent in January, and signed 16 undrafted players to free-agent contracts, including Arizona receiver Dan Buckner.